-John Willard (16??-1692) – Though there were numerous heroes among the hysteria of the Salem witchcraft trials, John Willard would become one of the first to speak out against the madness, which would end up costing him his life.
+John Willard was one of the first to speak out against the Salem witchcraft madness, which would end up costing him his life.

 Little is known of John’s early life, but he grew up in Lancaster before making his way to Groton, Massachusetts.
 There is some evidence that he may have been related to Major Simon Willard, one of the most prominent Massachusetts land speculators, town founders, and politicians of the time.
 Major Willard was known to have had a business in Lancaster, had founded the town of Groton, and John Willard was associated, in his land dealings in both communities, with Simon Willard’s sons.
 However, this relationship to Simon Willard has never, as yet, been confirmed.